tjvantoll/articles/biometric/article.md

 <h2 id="step-3">Step #3: Tying in biometric auth</h2>

-In this step you’ll use NativeScript to build a login screen that can both leverage your Kinvey MIC setup, as well as add in biometric auth to allow users to login with their fingerprint or face.
+In this step you’ll switch your app’s login screen to leverage your Kinvey MIC setup, as well as add a biometric auth worflow that allows users to log in with their fingerprint or face.
 Let’s start by getting the authentication workflow working, and then move on to the biometric piece.

 ### Wiring up the login process